Daniel-hub-es/mews_interview_2025/Analyses.md

 | Age Group      | 35    | 279                | 47              | 24.61%                        | 2.59%                                                |
 | Gender         | male  | 1295               | 119             | 62.30%                        | 6.55%                                                |
 | Nationality    | US    | 243                | 25              | 13.09%                        | 1.38%                                                |

+If we consider the dimensions separately, the result is similar:

+- The predominant age group continue to be the segment of Age between 25 and 35.

+- The predomintant gender continue to be a male

+- The nationality is the US.
+If we compare it with the table presented above, we see that the language and part of the culture are common to both.

 #### Amount of reservations and online checkins by `gender` per weekday: